durvaaa12/inventory-analysis-dashboard/README.md

 ## 🚀 Project Highlights

-In this project, you’ll learn how to:
+In this project, I learn how to:
 - 🧹 **Data Cleaning & Transformation**: Use Power Query to clean and model supply chain datasets.
 - 📦 **Inventory Metrics**: Track stock levels, turnover rates, reorder points, and backorders.
 - 🚚 **Supply Chain KPIs**: Analyze lead times, delivery performance, and supplier reliability.